hising/frontend-starter-kit/README.md

 -   [ ] Create a RootStore that has all other Stores as props
 -   [x] Use Fetch instead of Axios
 -   [ ] Check if DevServer port is taken, if so, grab next free
+-   [ ] Make Ant Design Optional
+-   [ ] Create a starter script for config

 ## Contribute